-If your child has ever set foot on a lift, you need to read this… Have you discussed Elevator Safety Instructions with your child?
+If your child has ever set foot on a lift, you need to read this… Have you discussed Elevator Safety Rules with your child?

 Something scary happened yesterday.
 My 8yr old son got stuck in the elevator all alone.
 What was even scarier was the fact that he tried to climb out of it himself.
 The incident sparked a lot of anxiety in our household.
 He knew nothing about elevator safety and what to do if anything went wrong.